 How to handle the situation, when N43/N53 has started to shiver.

-In this entry: step-by-step diagnostics of, possibly, one of the most complicated engine management system of all times.
-Each of stages is kept as short as possible, references to previous posts for much more detailed information will regarding each knot/ theme be inserted.
+In this entry: step-by-step diagnostics of, possibly, one of the most complicated engine management systems of all time.
+Each of the stages is kept as short as possible, references to previous posts for much more detailed information will regarding each knot/ theme be inserted.
+Read more…

 NOXEM 129 | 130

 Entries relating NOx system – NOx catalytic converter and NOx sensor:

-Unfortunately none from available diagnostic programs don’t gives a clear view, in which mode does N43 and N53 performs on current moment AND which modes are allowed.
-For this reason we have to use several indirect pieces of evidence and parameters.
+Unfortunately, none from available diagnostic programs don’t give a clear view, in which mode does N43 and N53 perform on current moment AND which modes are allowed.
+For this reason, we have to use several indirect pieces of evidence and parameters.
 First impression … Read more…

-More about basic operating principles of NOx catalytic converter you can read in N53 series engine after-sales training material or in any description of non-BMW engine, which performs in Stratified charge mode.
+More about basic operating principles of NOx catalytic converter you can read in N53 series engine after-sales training material or in any description of the non-BMW engine, which performs in Stratified charge mode.

 Here I will pay attention to observations from “real life”, which quite essentially differs from official newsletters.
 Read more…